arjayads/cate/README.md

 * Share image to Facebook
 * Show random facts about cat
 * Set image as wallpaper
-* Save image into local storate
+* Save image into local storage